RacMcT/JS211-Dodgeball-Checkpoint2/README.md

 ---

+# PERSON TO PLAYER

 - Person list objects need to be able to move to players on a team with button click(s)
 - Person object moved to a team must be deleted from person list/class
 - Person object needs to transform or inherit (and leave behind) values- so same as other players

 ---

+# PLAYER TO PERSON

 - Player list objects need to be able to move to person with button click(s)
 - Player object moved to person list must be deleted from player list/class